lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

 For regions with signals in cell type 1 significantly bigger than cell type 2: this code will output a wig file (otherwaycell2-cell1_maxmin.wig) and a bed file (otherwaycell2-cell1_maxmin.bed) for all 20kb bins with residuals between the two cell lines, and a bed file for segmented domains (otherwaycell2-cell1_maxmin_mergeAdjacent.bed) with mean 20kb-binned residuals for each domain.
 And it will also output corresponding .bw and .bb files for visualizaiton in genome browser.

-This code will also output a replicate-mean signal .bw file for each cell line.
+This code will also output a replicate-mean signal .wig and a corresponding .bw file for each cell line (cell1_maxmin_ReplicateMean.wig, cell1_maxmin_ReplicateMean.bw, cell2_maxmin_ReplicateMean.wig, cell2_maxmin_ReplicateMean.bw).

 This code will also output a 20kb-binned residual distribution and fit of gaussian distribution.